RoboMamba: Efficient Vision-Language-Action Model for Robotic Reasoning and Manipulation: Dataset description

 \textbf{Stage 2: Robot manipulation fine-tuning dataset.}

 \textbf{Representation for Each Category Icon} In Table~\ref{tab:icon}, we provide an overview of the meaning of each category icon presented in Table 2 of the main paper.
-These categories and their corresponding objects are sourced from PartNet-Mobility~\cite{chang2015shapenet}.
+Following Partnet~\citep{mo2019partnet}, different tasks are designed for each category.
+For instance, opening the door or control panel of a refrigerator, opening the cap of a bottle, and rotating the lid of a box.
+The detailed task design can be found at: \href{https://sapien.ucsd.edu/browse}{https://sapien.ucsd.edu/browse}.

 \textbf{Simulator Data Collection} In the simulator, we use a Franka Panda Robot with a suction gripper as the robotic actuator.
 During data collection, we randomly select a contact point on the movable part of the object and orient the end-effector's z-axis opposite to the object's normal vector, with a random y-axis direction to interact with the object.
 Successful operations are categorized as successful samples and integrated into the training dataset.
 For the training set, we collect 10K images across 20 categories, including Safe, Door, Display, Refrigerator, Laptop, Lighter, Microwave, Mouse, Box, Trash Can, Kitchen Pot, Suitcase, Pliers, Storage Furniture, Remote, Bottle, Folding Chair, Toaster, Lamp, and Dispenser.
 For testing, we use a set of 1.1K images that include both seen categories from training and unseen categories, such as Toilet, Scissors, Table, Stapler, Kettle, USB, Switch, Washing Machine, Faucet, and Phone.
+Regarding the variation between training and testing data, we followed the data collection settings of where2act~\citep{mo2021where2act} and ManipLLM~\citep{li2023manipllm}.
+The specific variations can be divided into two aspects: 1) Asset Variation and 2) State Variation.

+1) Asset Variation: We use 20 categories from PartNet~\citep{mo2019partnet} for seen objects and reserve the remaining 10 categories for unseen objects to analyze if RoboMamba can generalize to novel categories.
+Specifically, we further divide the seen objects into 1037 training shapes and 489 testing shapes, using only the training shapes to construct the training data.
+Thus, the shapes of the seen objects encountered during training and testing are different.
+For unseen categories, there are a total of 274 shapes, which are used exclusively in the testing data.

+2) State Variation: We observe the object in the scene from an RGB-D camera with known intrinsics, mounted 4.5-5.5 units away from the object, facing its center.
+The camera is located at the upper hemisphere of the object with a random azimuth between [-45, 45] and a random altitude between [30, 60].
+Since the tasks involve 'pulling,' we also initialize the starting pose for each articulated part randomly between its rest joint state (fully closed) and any position up to half of its joint state (half-opened).
+These state settings are utilized for both training and testing data, aiming to boost the model's generalization ability.